Learning Interpretable BEV Based VIO without Deep Neural Networks: Experiment

-We evaluate our trajectories using $t_{rel}$ and $r_{rel}$ from the standard KITTI toolkit as in \cite{li2020self}.
+\textbf{Evaluation Matrices:} We evaluate our trajectories using $t_{rel}$ and $r_{rel}$ from the standard KITTI toolkit as in \cite{li2020self}.
 In our case, we do not estimate the elevation due to the assumption that the vehicle will not leave the ground.
-However, we still recorded the initial elevation and keep it constant through the journey for comparison, which might degrade the performance in $t_{rel}$ to some extent.
+However, we still record the initial elevation and keep it constant through the journey for comparison, which might \textbf{degrade} our performance in $t_{rel}$ to some extent.